 I knew I wasn’t supposed to hide behind my skill.
 Every start up businesses book and course I’ve taken says so.

 I am not alone.
 There are other entrepreneurs like me – shy about our offerings (not necessarily about ourselves).
-This isn’t just being an introvert (we’re that, too), but about being light on the chutzpah.
+This isn’t just being an introvert (we can be that, too), but about being light on the chutzpah.
 Maybe we’re this way because of age, gender, religion, upbringing, or culture.
 It doesn’t really matter; it’s what we are.
 We don’t need fixing.

 We are happy to be in business.
 We’re just as passionate, just as invested in making people’s lives better with our product or service as any gregarious entrepreneur.
 Yet, to comfortably exist in the small business world, the expectation is to be outgoing.